Code-Institute-Submissions/Second-Milestone-Project-Simon-Game/readme.md

 - __Mentor__ - Rick Gallegos

 ## UX
-The aim is to  build a simple single-player game inspired by Simon.
+The aim is to  build a web version of simple single-player game - Simon.
-The original Simon is basically a turn-based memory game.
-Simon lights one of the coloured pads and sounds a tone, then two, then three, etc. Player attempts to match Simon by pressing the pads in the proper sequence.
-In case of fail, player gets a 'fail' sound and is out of the game.
-Of course Simon speeds up as the game progresses so it becomes increasingly more difficult.

 #### Users Stories:
 1. As a person who is visiting the website, I want to read about the game, to understand the rules.